Static IP for Algo Trading in India: What, Why & How (2025 Guide)”

 5. Who Needs a Static IP?

-You host your strategy on a VPS or cloud platform
+You host your algo on a VPS or cloud server

 6. How to Get a Static IP (Without Overthinking It)